-- An enhanced DBS check with barred list information for contractors engaging in regulated activity - An enhanced DBS check, not including barred list information, for all other contractors who are not in regulated activity but whose work provides them with an opportunity for regular contact with children
+- An enhanced DBS check with barred list information for contractors engaging in regulated activity; - An enhanced DBS check, not including barred list information, for all other contractors who are not in regulated activity but whose work provides them with an opportunity for regular contact with children.

-We will obtain the DBS check for self-employed contractors.
+We will obtain the DBS check for self-employed contractors directly employed by the school.